Frequently Asked Questions

 We have many hours of content on outdated technology platforms.
 How can we efficiently and cost-effectively archive this footage?

-As recording and playback technology has evolved from two-inch, one-inch, U-Matic, BetaSP, Digital Betacam, DVCAM, DVCPRO, and MiniDV (and more) to disc-based formats including Blu-Ray, DVD, XDCam, Memory Stick/Cards; many organizations find themselves needing to transfer footage to a format that can be used for many years to come.
+As recording and playback technology has evolved from two-inch, one-inch, U-Matic, BetaSP, Digital Betacam, DVCAM, DVCPRO, and MiniDV (and more) to disc-based formats including Blu-Ray, DVD, XDCam, Memory Stick/Cards, cloud storage services; many organizations find themselves needing to transfer footage to a format that can be used for many years to come.
 It is becoming increasing difficult to find service and parts for this legacy equipment.
 Consideration factors for storage solutions include hours of content, future usage requirements, workflow setup, and desired conversion formats.
 Primarily there are two forms of storage options – LTO and ODA.

 Linear Tape-Open (LTO) is a magnetic tape data storage technology originally developed in the late 1990’s as an open standards alternative to the formats available at the time.
 This is a lower cost solution to migrate programming content.
 LTO version 6 can hold 2.5 TB in a cartridge.
 LTO is widely used with small and large computer systems, especially for backups.
 Tape durability for LTO is generally 15-30 years archival, 5000 cartridge loads/unloads, and approximately 260 full file passes (fill the entire tape).
 The downside to LTO is that you can only go back two generations (LTO 5 to 3) before needing to re-format all of the footage again.